jpeterik12/JP_API/README.md

 ...
 ```

-For a more complete example, check out the [example mods](/examples/).
+For some more complete examples, check out the [example mods](/examples/).

 Check out **[the docs](/doc/api.md)** for a much more complete explaination!